fshowalter/franksmovielog.com-v1/content/reviews/0070-hocus-pocus-1993.md

 <!-- end -->

-Kudos to the Salem location photography, but this reeks of studio notes.
+Kudos to the Salem location photography, but this mess of a movie reeks of studio notes.
 The teen protagonist and incessant virgin references point to a darker tone and older target audience.
 The tag-along kid-sister and stagey presentation skew toward traditional G-rated Disney adventure fare.
 And nobody's reigning in Middler, who's delivering full-on camp.
 Everyone's making a different movie and none are very good.